AKS-GithubAIML/advanceRegression/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by UpGrad bike-sharing assignment
+- This project was inspired by UpGrad Advance Regression assignment
-- This project was based on Linear Regression Module
+- This project was based on Ridge and Lasso Regression Model

 ## Contact